armper/unit-test-ai/README.md

-# Java Maven Project CI/CD Pipeline
+# Java Maven Project CI/CD Pipeline with Docker Support

 This repository contains a Java Maven project that utilizes a Jenkins pipeline to automate various stages of the development lifecycle, including the generation of unit tests.
+Additionally, this project provides a `docker-compose.yml` and a `Dockerfile` to set up a Jenkins environment with all the necessary prerequisites.

 ## Pipeline Overview